 Every month, the U.S. Department of Veterans Affairs releases a statistical report showing the current claims inventory and backlog numbers for VA disability benefits applicants.
-In our March 2017 veterans disability benefits statistics report summary, we’ll explain how these numbers changed within the past 30 days.
+Our March 2017 veterans disability benefits statistics report summary shows how these numbers changed during the past 30 days.

 March 2017 Veterans Disability Benefits Statistics: Claims Inventory Status

 Any outstanding pension and compensation claims still waiting for the VA’s determination decision are listed in this monthly report from the Veterans Benefits Administration.
 As of March 4, 2017, the claims inventory included 390,509 pending applications.
 The March 2017 veterans disability benefits report shows a small increase in total claims inventory numbers, which seems to indicate the massive changes we saw in January and February were just statistical anomalies.